-The Board may establish Committees under Article 19.11 of the Constitution.
+The Board may establish Committees under Article 19.11 of the Constitution and may delegate any of its powers to a Committee, which will be expressly stated in its Charter.

-The Board is to establish an Audit & Risk Committee, a Safety, Culture & Remuneration Committee, a Nominations Committee, and other Committees as it sees fit.
+The Board is to establish an Audit & Risk Committee, a Safety, People, Customer & Stakeholder Committee; a Nominations & Remuneration Committee; Infrastructure, Environment & Public Health Committee and other Committees as it sees fit.